mdundek/dockersuggar/README.md

 # Docker Suggar

 Docker Suggar is a command line tool, written in NodeJS.
-It is usefull to those who do not want to bother with complex Docker commands every time they need to use it.
+It is usefull to those who are working with remote Docker instances and/or do not want to bother with complex Docker commands every time they need to use it.

 For instance when you wish to spin up a new docker container instance from an image, rather than remembering available Docker commands to bind ports, volumes, environement variables..., Docker Suggar will take you by the hand and help you run your container based on your specific image specifications.
-This tool will also filter out dangeling images to keep things clear, and save previous choices when running a new container to avoid having to remember every image specific settings.
+You can also work directly with remote Docker deamons on your network to simplify things even further.

 ## Getting Started

 This module is intended to be installed globally on your machine, it will provide you with a new command in your terminal to interact with your local Docker setup.
-You can also administer your Docker setup over SSH on a remote machine.

 >Be aware that this is a work in progress.
 >I will add new commands and fix potential bugs as time goes by.
 >Any suggestions or requests are welcome, if you feel like participating, just do a pull request and I will gladly merge your updates if appropriate.

-I am well aware that a hardcore Docker geek will not find this tool very usefull, while others will enjoy the headache free Docker experience provided by Docker Suggar.

 ### Prerequisites

-Docker Suggar requires Docker CLI, as well as NodeJS to be installed on your machine.
+Docker Suggar requires NodeJS to be installed on your machine.
+If you wish to administer remote Docker instances with dockersuggar, you will have to enable the remote API on your remote Docker installation.
+The documentatiopn explaining how to do this can be found [here](https://success.docker.com/article/how-do-i-enable-the-remote-api-for-dockerd)

 > I have tested this module on OSX only, please feel free to give this a try on other operating systems.